adobe/pardon/packages/core/src/entry/testing/README.md

 ### units

 Units are functions which are keyed on their input, and the results cached/shared across multiple tests.
-They can be implemented as `...unit.https` files as well, using the same syntax as https flows.
+They can be implemented as `...flow.https` files as well, using a shared strucutre with other https flows.

 The input argument should be written as a single destructured object (supporting rest arguments), and the data will be provided via a hybrid of what is present